JoT8ng/JoT8ng/README.md

 # 👋 Hi, I’m Jocelyn Tang!
 I am a software developer with a background in architecture and GIS (Geographic Information Systems).
 My journey into tech began with automating tasks and creating software to improve efficiency in my architectural work.
 I discovered a passion for developing software that solves real-world problems and automates tasks.

-I have a keen interest in working with data, particularly geospatial data.
-I enjoy analyzing and processing data to find patterns and create visualizations.
+I have a keen interest in creating data visualizations, particularly using geospatial data.
 My experience includes developing GIS web applications for climate advocacy work with an NGO, where I leveraged geospatial data to drive impactful projects.

 I believe my skills and previous work experiences are transferable to software engineering.
 Some of the skills I can bring are:
 - complex problem solving